-The Royal Oak lay empty and abanoned for seven years, when the pub was forced to close in 2007.
+The Royal Oak lay empty and abanoned for seven years following the closure of the pub in 2007.
 After strong oposition from Swallowcliffe residents and past patrons of the pub, planning applications to convert the building into housing were declined.

 After much deliberation, three local residents took on the pub with the plan to create a thriving business, cementing The Royal Oak back into the heart of the community and creating "a pub where people leave happier than when they arrive".